minvws/nl-kat-coordination/boefjes/boefjes/plugins/kat_external_db/description.md

 - `DB_URL`; the URL where the API for the database lives (without path, with port), for example `http://host.docker.internal:9000`.
 - `DB_ACCESS_TOKEN`; an API access token as `GET` parameter.
 - `DB_ORGANIZATION_IDENTIFIER`; by default uses the organisation ID in KAT.
-If this is not prefered it can be changed to something else.
+If this is not preferred it can be changed to something else.
 Otherwise, make sure that the organization code in kat matches the id of the organisation in the database.
 - `DB_ENDPOINT_FORMAT`; a Python format string with all variables above (optionally empty) and any path specifics of the API.
 E.g. `{DB_URL}/api/v1/participants/assets/{DB_ORGANIZATION_IDENTIFIER}?access_token={DB_ACCESS_TOKEN}' (without quotes)`

 The response expected is JSON of the form